 The lack of mobile presence was Microsoft Excel’s only downfall.
-With the new introduction of Microsoft CEO Satya Nadella earlier this year, he shortly announced after his appointment that Microsoft were in plans to move popular Microsoft Office programs, Excel, PowerPoint and Word to an app based format.
-All three Microsoft apps (Excel, PowerPoint and Word) shot to number one in the App Store, leaving Apple’s Numbers with no longer the competitive edge.
+New Microsoft CEO Satya Nadella, announced shortly after his appointment earlier this year that Microsoft were in plans to move popular Microsoft Office programs Excel, PowerPoint and Word to an app based format.
+All three Microsoft apps (Excel, PowerPoint and Word) shot to number one in the App Store, taking away Numbers’ competitive edge.

 With Microsoft Excel now adapted specifically for smart phones and tablets, Excel will continue to dominate the spreadsheet market.
 It is fair to conclude that Numbers may be difficult for die-hard Excel enthusiasts to adapt to because of the difference in the Apple and Microsoft Excel user interfaces.
 However, it may be a better program for the casual or the home-based spreadsheet user, who requires a user-friendly program with a wider variety of templates to assist their basic spreadsheet requirements.